Type of behaviour – verbal, physical and social

 Setting – in person and online

 Bullying can happen in person or online settings.
-Online bullying is sometimes called cyberbullying
+When bullying occurs online, it is known as cyberbullying.

 Verbal, physical and social bullying can happen